zhenyuWang/frontend-study-book/English/React/Referencing-Values-with-Refs.md

 React provides a built-in version of `useRef` because it is common enough in practice.
 But you can think of it as a regular state variable without a setter.
 If you’re familiar with object-oriented programming, refs might remind you of instance fields—but instead of `this.something` you write `somethingRef.current`.\
 practice [/ˈpræk.tɪs/] 实践\
 object-oriented [/ˌɒb.dʒekt ˈɔːr.ɪ.en.tɪd/] 面向对象的

+## When to use refs
+Typically, you will use a ref when your component needs to “step outside” React and communicate with external APIs—often a browser API that won’t impact the appearance of the component.
+Here are a few of these rare situations:\
+typically [/ˈtɪp.ɪ.kəl.i/] 典型地

+- Storing timeout IDs
+- Storing and manipulating DOM elements, which we cover on the next page
+- Storing other objects that aren’t necessary to calculate the JSX.

+If your component needs to store some value, but it doesn’t impact the rendering logic, choose refs.\
+impact [/ɪmˈpækt/] 影响